larsloQ/01_Yours_WP_Master_Plugin/README.md

 ## Description
 This is a boilerplate WordPress plugin featuring namespace autoloading.
-Namespace autoloading also you to just duplicate classes, rename file and classname and frees you of the burden to have unique function names (like pluginname_function_name).
+Namespace autoloading allows you to just duplicate classes, rename file and classname and frees you of the burden to have unique function names (like pluginname_function_name).
 Inspired from, but heavily modified https://github.com/dmhendricks/wordpress-base-plugin

 all relevant code in *app* folder, structured by functionality, see further readme files there (incomplete)